-Application forms will be sent to all Educational Institutions and the amount granted to each institution will be at the discretion of the Trustees.
+All Educational Institutions will receive notification when Education grants are open.
+The amount granted to each institution will be at the discretion of the Trustees.
 Education grants will generally be awarded for specific projects or programmes.
 Other factors taken into account will include the roll of the institution, its financial position, as well as the planned project or programme.